lynnfaraday/aresmush.com/tutorials/config/fs3combat_damage.md

 You can configure a bonus to give PCs on their knockout rolls.
 Make this 0 if PCs have no advantage over NPCs.

+{% tip %}
-{% include tip.html content="Be careful making this too high.
+Be careful making this too high.
 PCs are already harder to knock out in combat because they (generally) have higher composure scores and have luck points to burn.
-Give them too much of a bonus and you can make them nigh-invincible." %}
+Give them too much of a bonus and you can make them nigh-invincible.
+{% endtip %}

 ## damage_table